polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 2.  <a href="https://ankiweb.net/shared/info/1627107763" target="_blank">Kitten Rewards</a>

 Kittens rule the internet, and they have taken over Anki decks as well.
 Kitten Rewards is an Anki add-on which acts as an excellent learning motivator.
-This add-on has a simple concept: it adds a "cute kitten" on the congrats screen after a deck is finished.
+This add-on has a simple concept: it adds a cute kitten on the congrats screen after a deck is finished.
 So if you lack motivation to study, use this add-on to get back on track.

 What's more?
 You can upload your own kitten pictures as well :)